 A recent article in the Wall Street Journal

 reports on a group of parents in the Bay area that are hoping to get the first Chinese immersion charter school off the ground in their area this fall.
 The Yu Ming Charter School is currently on the hunt for a principal and a building to begin classes during the next academic year.
 The school was the brainchild of El Cerrito doctor Michael Jugo, who had a strong desire to have his children learn Mandarin in school – an opportunity Jugo never had.
 The idea spiraled as more parents came onboard the project, and the charter request received unanimous approval from Alameda County last November.
+This video examines the dual immersion schools in California.

 Waiting for Approval in Boston